mundimark/awesome-kramdown/README.md

 a set of extensions to markdown layered on top of the kramdown library for use in the UK Government Single Domain project

+**writedowm** (gem: [writedowm](https://rubygems.org/gems/writedown), github: [adamhollett/writedown](https://github.com/adamhollett/writedown)) by Adam Hollett et al

+a set of extensions to markdown layered on top of the kramdown library, extensions include: asides, checkboxes, figures, image dimensions and more

 **kramdown-man** (gem: [kramdown-man](https://rubygems.org/gems/kramdown-man), github: [postmodern/kramdown-man](https://github.com/postmodern/kramdown-man)) by Hal Brodigan et al

 a kramdown converter for converting markdown files into man pages